Understanding Substance Abuse

 Alcohol

-• Each year, an estimated 1,825 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries, including motor vehicle crashes.
+- Each year, an estimated 1,519 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries, including motor vehicle crashes.”

 Marijuana

-• Marijuana is the most commonly used illegal substance in the U.S., with real risks associated with its use.
+- Marijuana is the most commonly used federally illegal substance in the U.S., though its legal status varies widely at the state level.

 Prescription Drugs

-If you're concerned about a loved one's risk of opioid overdose, assistance is available.
-Contact Brianne Dunning at brianne@scadcoalition.org or call 423.742.5819 to inquire about naloxone HCI training, obtain an Opioid Overdose Prevention Kit, and access support service referrals.
+- If you’re concerned about a loved once’s risk of opioid overdose, assistance is available.
+Contact SCAD to inquire about naloxone HCI training, obtain an Opioid Overdose Prevention Kit, and access support service referrals.
 For more information on naloxone HCI and its life-saving potential, visit https://narcan.com/.

 Support & Referral Information